caseylucas/caseylucas.com/_posts/2020-04-16-rendering-grpc-protobuf-files.md

 2. **Use [Uber's prototool](https://github.com/uber/prototool) and run it via docker for consistent, repeatable renderings.**
 Prototool is a great tool for rendering protobuf files.
-You can have it enforce conventions and it supports rendering multiple languages.
+You can have it enforce conventions (lint) and it supports rendering multiple languages.
 Of course, using docker removes potential environment inconsistency issues.
 Overall, using prototool helps with requirements 1, 3 and 5.